Skip to main content

 Morphosyntactics

-Hisyëö is also considered an analytic language, which means that prepositions, particles and modifiers are used to provide the additional meaning to words instead of adding prefixes and affixes to words.
+Hîsyêô is also considered an analytic language, which means that prepositions, particles and modifiers (grammatical relations) are separate words that provide the additional meaning to words (instead of inflection or affixes that are used in synthetic languages).
 English is mostly an analytic language although there are some instances of affixes (such as "-ed", "-ing", "-s").
-There are no prefixes and affices in Hisyëö, all meaning is provided via words and prepositions and particles.
+There are no prefixes nor affixes in Hîsyêô, all meaning is provided via separate words in known as prepositions and particles.

 Constituent Word Order

-Hisyëö has a free constituent order because all sentence parts are marked by a preposition.
-From a topic-comment lens, the order of your sentence puts the first provided element as the topic and the rest as successively less important comments about the topic.
+Hîsyêô has a mostly free constituent order because all sentence parts are marked by a preposition.
+The order of your sentence puts the first provided element as the topic and each successive constituent as comments about the topic in order of importance.
 That said, there are three irregularities that reduce the freedom slightly.

 Irregularity #1: First Constituent Agent Elision